newcleo-dev-team/glow/docs/source/getting_started.rst

 necessary information about the geometry and generate the output file in the required format.

-Once the lattice geometry has been created using a :py:class:`Lattice<glow.geometry_layouts.lattices.Lattice>` instance, users can run the export process by calling the function :py:func:`analyse_and_generate_tdt()<glow.main.analyse_and_generate_tdt>`.
+Once the geometry layout has been created using one or more :py:class:`Lattice<glow.geometry_layouts.lattices.Lattice>` instances, users can run the export process by calling the function :py:func:`analyse_and_generate_tdt()<glow.main.analyse_and_generate_tdt>`.
-This function first analyses the lattice, then generates the output file containing the extracted information.
+This function first analyses the provided list of lattices with respect to the compound layout representing a portion of them, if any is provided, then generates the output file containing the extracted information.

-This function operates on the provided :py:class:`Lattice<glow.geometry_layouts.lattices.Lattice>` instance on the basis of specific configuration options defined in the dataclass :py:class:`TdtSetup<glow.main.TdtSetup>`.
-Values for these options influence the data about the surface geometry representation of the layout contained in the output *TDT* file.
+This function operates on the provided list of :py:class:`Lattice<glow.geometry_layouts.lattices.Lattice>` instances on the basis of specific configuration options defined in the dataclass :py:class:`TdtSetup<glow.main.TdtSetup>`.
+Values for these options influence the data about the surface geometry representation of the layout contained in the output *TDT* file, but only if a portion of the entire geometry layout is provided.
 The available settings in the :py:class:`TdtSetup<glow.main.TdtSetup>` instance
 include: